tkonopka/makealive/lib/url/url.md

 This conversion function enables loading makealive data from URLs.
-This enables at least to interesting use cases:
+This enables at least two interesting use cases:

  - reuse data and settings in multiple makealive components
  - keep makealive snippets concise by avoiding bulky data entry